History of Toruń: Early history

+In September 1711, Francis II Rákóczi, Hungarian national hero who found refuge in Poland after the fall of the Rákóczi's War of Independence against Austria, stopped in the city during his travel from Jarosław to Gdańsk.

 In the age of the Polish partitions

 In 1793 the Kingdom of Prussia annexed the city in the Second Partition of Poland.
 In 1807 Napoleon conquered part of the territory and made the city part of the newly formed Polish Duchy of Warsaw.
 Toruń served as the temporary capital of the duchy in April and May 1809.
 In 1809 Toruń was successfully defended by the Poles against the Austrians.
 Prussia re-annexed the city after Napoleon's defeat in 1814.
+Pan Tadeusz, epic poem by Adam Mickiewicz, was first printed in partitioned Poland in Toruń in 1858.
 In 1870 French prisoners of war taken during the Franco-Prussian War were directed to build a chain of forts surrounding the town.
 The following year the city, along with the rest of Prussia, became part of the new German Empire.

 Toruń was part of the area subject to Prussian and later German attempts to Germanise the province.
 Toruń became a centre of resistance to Germanization and Kulturkampf by Poles, who established a Polish-language newspaper, Gazeta Toruńska.
 In 1875 a Polish Scientific Society was established, and in 1884 a secret organization dedicated to the restoration of Poland.
 During Prussian and German rule, especially in the second half of the 19th century, the German authorities promoted ethnic German settlement in the city by falsifying census results.
 To diminish the number of Poles, one method involved counting all bilingual Poles who spoke German as Germans.
 Additionally, German soldiers stationed in the city were included in census figures as citizens for propaganda purposes.
 In order to achieve German majority over Polish population in Toruń, German authorities helped settle large numbers of German officials, workers and craftsmen by legal and administrative means.
-The number of Germans decreased from 30,509 in 1910 to 2,255 in 1926 and further to 2,057 in 1934.
+The number of Germans decreased from 27,509 in 1910 to 2,255 in 1926 and further to 2,057 in 1934.